breezy-weather/breezy-weather/HELP.md

 - it is not battery-friendly

 But more generally, we recommend that you follow steps from “Background updates are not working” section to find a workaround.

+### Can you make weather refresh less than every 30 minutes/every time I open the app/every time I tap on widget/every time I unlock my phone/every second?

+Short answer: no.

+Long answer:
+Breezy Weather should honor the “refresh rate” setting from Settings > Background updates.
+If it does not, have a look at troubleshooting above.
+If for any reason the background update failed, it will refresh if weather was updated more than “refresh rate time” ago.

+If you still want shorter refreshes:
+- models are refreshed at best once an hour.
+Although there might be some little exceptions for some particular data, it’s mostly useless to refresh at intervals less than 30 minutes.
+Additionally, some providers send header instructions to not contact server again before X (datetime) so you would be served the same cached data anyway.
+- we ask for fair usage of API and resources.
+This app and these API are provided for free and shared by all users of Breezy Weather.
+Due to noticed abuse, we even had to implement additional caching methods to prevent these abuses and ensure API can still be used by everyone.
+- you can still force refresh from main screen by “swiping to refresh”.